In this guest post, our discount-snagging friends at CityPASS share where to eat and drink (local beer, natch) in sunny San Diego. Fish tacos, anyone?

 Liberty Station was once a U.S. Navy mess hall and is now a popular arts district.
 This location of Stone Brewing World Bistro & Gardens is an elegant sit-down restaurant that encompasses more than 23,000 square feet of dining and bars, a beer garden, and even a bocce ball court.
 Enjoy fresh, locally sourced ingredients and arguably San Diego’s most well-known locally brewed beer.

-North Park & Hillcrest
+Eating in North Park & Hillcrest

 Start the day off right at Snooze an AM Eatery, in Hillcrest.
 Farm-fresh ingredients make for some delicious brunch classics like eggs Benedict or sweet lemon-poppyseed pancakes.
 Savor the flavor with a tasty morning cocktail like the Mmm Mmm Mimosa or the Bangkok Bloody Mary.
 Get there early!